Forage quality: Maximizing forage quality. Excellence in preservation

 Slides are on >>press here.

-High producing dairy herds in any country of the world rely on forages as the backbone of the ration.
+High-producing dairy herds in any country rely on forages as the backbone of the ration.
 Proper forage quality is essential for a well-managed dairy farm.
-Whether it is the high producing mature cow or the very young growing heifer, managing forage bottlenecks will ultimately lead to greater production efficiency.
-The challenge for every producer is to improve aspects of the forage program by improving efficiency annually by one to two percent, in some aspect of their operation, thereby increasing profitability.
+Managing forage bottlenecks will ultimately lead to greater production efficiency, whether it is the high-producing mature cow or the very young growing heifer.
+The challenge for every producer is to improve aspects of the forage program by improving efficiency annually by one to two percent in some aspect of their operation, thereby increasing profitability.

 - Growing the crop